lubianat/quali_phd/manuscript.md

   ct: Cell types
   bioc: Biocuration
 ```
-The shortcuts in `config.yaml` are used as arguments by the `pop` command, where `$ ./pop ct` retrieves an article from the "Cell types" list, while `$ ./pop bioc` retrieves an article from the "Biocuration" list.
+The `config.yaml` shortcuts are used as arguments by the `pop` command, where `$ ./pop ct` retrieves an article from the "Cell types" list, while `$ ./pop bioc` retrieves an article from the "Biocuration" list.

 The Wikidata bib framework is coupled with a discipline of daily reading.
-This is inspired by Robert Cecil Martin's description of Test Driven Development in the book "Clean Code", which includes not only a technical description, but a _school of thought_ of how software development can be approached.  [@wikidata:Q109996684]
+The discipline is inspired by Robert Cecil Martin's description of Test Driven Development in the book "Clean Code", which includes not only a technical description but a _school of thought_ of how software development might be approached.  [@wikidata:Q109996684]
-Every day, I read one article of each list, using the notetaking station displayed in Figure @fig:notetaking.
+Every day, I read one article of each list, using the notetaking station displayed in Figure @fig: notetaking.
 The constancy of reading allows steady coverage of the relevant literature.
-While it has worked for this research project, however, it is not required for use of the Wikidata Bib system.
+While the discipline has worked for this research project, it is not required to use the Wikidata Bib system.

-The notetaking station of Wikidata Bib is, by default, opened in Virtual Studio Code, and is depicted on Figure @fig:notetaking A.
+The notetaking station of Wikidata Bib, opened in Virtual Studio Code, is depicted on Figure @fig: notetaking A.
 The title and publication dates are displayed, and the reading process entails copying snippets from the text to the "Highlights" session.
-By copying the highlights into plain text, the sections of interest become searchable via command line using `grep` (https://en.wikipedia.org/w/index.php?title=Grep&oldid=1039541979).
+Copying the highlights into plain text makes the sections of interest searchable via command line using `grep` (https://en.wikipedia.org/w/index.php?title=Grep&oldid=1039541979).
 Comments can be added either in the comment section or inline, alongside the highlights, using ` --> Comment goes here ` to differentiate from highlights.
 Also searchable by `grep` are the tags, copied and pasted from `index.md` in the `## Tags` session or alongside the main article.

 The discipline also includes, whenever possible, an improvement of the metadata about the article on Wikidata.
-In @fig:notetaking B are shown the links included in the dashboard.
+In @fig: notetaking B are shown the links included in the dashboard.
 A link to a Scholia [@wikidata:Q41799194] profile allows identification of related articles from a series of pre-made SPARQL queries probing bibliography data on Wikidata.
 While Scholia provides an overview of a given article, it does not allow direct curation of the metadata.
 For that, two links are provided, one to Wikidata and one to Author Disambiguator [@url:https://www.wikidata.org/wiki/Wikidata:Tools/Author_Disambiguator].
-By acessing the Wikidata page for the entity, one can add new triples, for example curating authors and topics of the article, which are then used by Scholia and by Wikidata Bib's dashboard.
+By accessing the Wikidata page for the entity, one can add new triples, for example, curating authors and topics of the article, which are then used by Scholia and by Wikidata Bib's dashboard.
-Author Disambiguator is a wrapper of an Wikimedia API which facilitates the process of disambiguating author names to unique identifiers on Wikidata, thus  feeding the publict knowledge graph of publication and authors.
+Author Disambiguator is a wrapper of an Wikimedia API that facilitates disambiguating author names to unique identifiers on Wikidata, thus feeding the public knowledge graph of publication and authors.
-Finally, a link to the article's DOI or full text URL is provided, and serves as a fallback when the automatic download fails.
+Finally, a link to the article's DOI or full-text URL is provided and serves as a fallback when the automatic download fails.
 Of note, while the metadata curation has a technical benefit to Wikidata and the dashboard, it also plays a theoretical role.
 By curating metadata on authors, the user of Wikidata Bib can better understand the people they read, and expand their metascientific perspective on their domain of interest.